U.S. judge dismisses lawsuit against India PM Modi over 2002 riots

 As a result of the allegations, Modi was denied a U.S. visa in 2005, but Obama was quick to invite him to the United States after Modi's election as prime minister.

-The September visit was intended to revitalize the two countries' relationship, which was severely strained in 2013 when U.S. authorities in New York arrested an Indian diplomat, Devyani Khobragade, for underpaying a domestic worker and subjected her to a strip search.
-The State Department later granted her immunity and essentially had her expelled in a series of diplomatic maneuvers.
+The September visit was intended to revitalise the two countries' relationship, which was severely strained in 2013 when U.S. authorities in New York arrested an Indian diplomat, Devyani Khobragade, for underpaying a domestic worker and subjected her to a strip search.
+The State Department later granted her immunity and essentially had her expelled in a series of diplomatic manoeuvres.

 Whittington said last fall that some of his constituents in Illinois were refugees from the Gujarat violence, prompting him to take action against Modi.